ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

 # But, That Done and Dusts That

-So C and C++ are now Officially Critiqued™ and hopefully I don't have to have anyone crawl out of the woodwork to talk about X or Y thing again and how I'm not being fair enough[^Imagine-Defense].
+C and C++ are now Officially Critiqued™ and hopefully I don't have to have anyone crawl out of the woodwork to talk about X or Y thing again and how I'm not being fair enough[^Imagine-Defense].

-If all of these APIs are garbage, how do we build our own good one?
+Nevertheless, if these APIs are garbage, how do we build our own good one?
 Clearly, if I have all of this evidence and all of these opinions, assuredly I've been able to make a better API?
 So, let's try to dig in on that.
 I already figured out the C++ API in ztd.text, so let's cook up ztd.cuneicode, from the ground up, with a good interface.